-I’ve always been a girl who does not like a full coverage type of makeup.
+I’ve always been a girl who doesn’t like a full coverage type of makeup.
 I like for it to look natural.
-When you have long days at school, it’s essential to have makeup that wears nicely throughout the day.
+When you have long days at school or work, it’s essential to have makeup that wears nicely throughout the day.
 The heavier the makeup, the messier it can get as the clock ticks on.
-Today, there’s is a giant push in makeup and skincare that tells us that we NEED to have a routine with 10+ products.
+Today, there’s a giant push in makeup and skincare telling us we NEED to have a routine with 10+ products.
 That’s CRAZY.
 I’m here to tell you, you don’t.
 There are exceptions depending on everyone’s needs, but for the most part, no need to use three primers, five concealers, two mascaras, two foundations, etc. A minimal makeup routine is the way to go.

 Before you keep reading, be very aware that if you do like full coverage, this is not the post for you!
 The products I use provide minimum coverage, but they work together for a flawless finish.
 These are my minimal makeup essentials:

 There’s a lot of skepticism surrounding primer and that’s totally fine!
 This is one of those products that I personally like using, but definitely don’t think it’s a necessity.
 In my case, I love a hydrating primer that makes my skin look soft and smooth.
 There are people with oily skin who find a lot of benefit in using mattifying primers to help them control oil production throughout the day.
 Unfortunately, there isn’t a universal primer for everyone.
 Get to know your skin and find the best one for you!

 For dry skin: The Smashbox Photo Finish Primerizer has been my personal favorite for almost a year now.
 It makes my skin feel so hydrated and plump.
 Another option is the BECCA First Light Priming Filter.

 For combo and oily skin: I can’t speak from experience here, but from reading reviews and watching a lot of YouTube, the TATCHA Silk Canvas Primer and Cane & Austin Mattifying primer are two great options.